 Your event hashtag will ultimately serve as a key means of interaction for your event, so announce your official event hashtag earlier on, when the event is announced.
 Your event hashtag should be short and relevant.

 Some great examples from #SXSW2015 include #SXSWesteros for the upcoming Game of Thrones season and #FoodPicStrike for a campaign raising awareness of childhood hunger.
-See our post on Event Marketing Lessons from #SXSW2015 for more examples of great event hashtags.

 Whether you're organizing, sponsoring or exhibiting at an event, you can optimize the value of your efforts with even a limited budget.
 Social networks like Facebook and LinkedIn offer powerful targeting capabilities for reaching your intended audience.
 On Facebook you can even target RSVPs to similar events.